superstarlifter/doc/docs/how_to/creating_pipeline.md

 <img src="../assets/pipeline_commands_list_matt.png"  style="width:400px" class="border"></img>

 To edit a command, click the pencil icon to the right of the command.
-To delete a command, click the ⨂ next to the command.
+To delete a command, click the X next to the command.

 <img src="../assets/pipeline_commands_list_matt_2.png"  style="width:400px" class="border"></img>